hpfem/hermes-legacy/doc/index.rst

   install matrix solver packages and various optional packages.
 * Section 3 explains how to use Git and Github, and how you can contribute to the project if interested.
 * Section 4 contains a tutorial to Hermes2D.
-Please read this tutorial first even if you are interested in Hermes3D or Hermes1D, since their usage is virtually the same.
+Please read this tutorial first even if you are interested in 1D or 3D problems, since the syntax is virtually the same.
 The tutorial will walk you in small steps through the solution of linear, nonlinear, and time-dependent problems from various engineering and scientific areas, using higher-order elements and adaptivity algorithms, and solving multiphysics coupled problems.